 sceptre

-A decorated ceremonial staff carried by a ruling monarch as a symbol of royal power.
+Sceptre (noun) means a decorated ceremonial staff carried by a ruling monarch as a symbol of royal power.
+Example: “The queen carried the sceptre during the coronation ceremony.”

-How to Use Sceptre
+How to use sceptre

 Learner’s notesIn plain EnglishA ceremonial rod that symbolizes a monarch's authority.